-But however we seek to resolve these questions of history – the fact of a hugely important shift from a relatively local initial evangelistic context, framed to by Judaism, to a message of salvation made available to the whole world is one of the most fundamental shifts in the entire history of the early church and indeed our very world itself.
+But, however we seek to resolve the questions of history – the fact of a hugely important shift from a relatively local initial evangelistic context, framed by Judaism, to a message of salvation made available to the whole world is one of the most fundamental shifts in the entire history of the early church and indeed our very world itself.

 Yet there is a dynamic within and framing that change which I suggest we find embedded in the Epistle to the Galatians – and this lies in the Christian call to authentic freedom which it contains

-Thus, there were many Jews eagerly anticipating an apocalyptic event that would see the demise of their present evil age and the rise of a new age to come when God would rule supreme and exclusively.
-Yet, as the story of the Passion made clear, some were not at all open to the possibility that this hope was found in Christ.
+Thus, there were many Jews eagerly anticipating an apocalyptic event that would see the demise of their present evil age and the rise of a new age to come, when God would rule supreme and exclusively in their midst.
+Yet, as the story of the Passion made clear, some were not at all open to the possibility that this hope was to be found in Christ.

 One way to interpret St Paul’s analysis is to see that for him the prior legalist dispensation could never truly allow man to attain the goal to which it pointed – which was perfect obedience.
 It thus (paradoxically) resulted in establishing all too clearly the inevitability of man– left to his own resources– sinning — in terms of the law, which only emphasized his plight as never ultimately justified before a God –from whom he must be thus forever alienated.
-(A theme to recur later in Luther of course).
+(A theme to recur later in a different way in Luther).

-Covenantal remedies, might provide some temporary relief through law, but such law could not enable man not to sin and provided no remedy for the effects of that sin.
-Indeed, it posed a new danger, insofar as mankind became enslaved to the pursuit of the law’s myriad precepts rather than to the life of faith.
+Covenantal remedies, might provide temporary relief through law but could not enable man not to sin and provided no remedy for the effects of that sin.
+Indeed, the law posed a new danger from distraction, insofar as mankind became enslaved to the pursuit of the law’s myriad precepts rather than to the life of faith.
 Viewed In this way, law could be seen as an instrument of sin that merely ensnared those who attempted to follow it.

-It was for precisely these reasons therefore, that St Paul was so hostile to those who wanted to maintain the tradition of circumcision.
-For him this action was of a piece with all the identity markers, or cultic, ceremonial, dietary and calendar laws, all of which he saw as, ultimately, implying the whole Judaic legal system.
+It was for precisely these reasons, therefore, that St Paul was so hostile to those who wanted to maintain the tradition of circumcision.
+For him this action was of a piece with all the identity markers, cultic, ceremonial, dietary and calendrical laws that comprised the whole Judaic legal system.